Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 ![image](https://user-images.githubusercontent.com/94720207/166420790-7f13ee61-0931-412c-8c5f-90d9dd093214.png)

-- Good! we got an HTML response, we can see a reference to 2 different .txt files, maybe we can read them:
+- Good! we got an HTML response, we can see a reference to 2 different .txt files, maybe we can read them using again the credentials:

 ![image](https://user-images.githubusercontent.com/94720207/166421625-e4fe8cb3-0c47-4467-94c4-e4518ee9d74e.png)

+- We got the **user flag** and we also found the "OK" message in the other .txt

+- But, how it worked?!

 - "Normal" LAN behavior: